andydvsn/alertmepi/README.md

 AlertMePI
 =========

-The AlertMe Perl Interface is a perl script designed to reduce the initial hurdle of controlling and obtaining data from the AlertMe home security and smart energy system.
+The AlertMe Perl Interface is a Perl script designed to reduce the initial hurdle of controlling and obtaining data from the AlertMe home security and smart energy system.
+It is currently compatible with UNIX systems only, as I've hard-coded some paths, but the hope is to make it more system-agnostic as development goes on.

 Introduction